China warns of 'grim' trade outlook after surprise exports fall

 "Now is definitely better than 2008 and last year.
 But please, no more yuan appreciation."

-Others noted rising labour costs, which could lead to layoffs.
+Others noted rising labor costs, which could lead to layoffs.
 That would be a worry for the government, which fears social instability if there is large-scale unemployment.

 "We still have difficulties in finding skilled workers," said You Zhongguang, vice manager of Ningbo Xingwei Plastic Products Co., one of China's biggest exporters of cutters and knives.